Kayden Clarke was a transgender man fatally shot by Mesa, Arizona, police

 They may react to stress differently and at times more emotionally than others not on the autism spectrum.

-Like many people her age, Jacobs shared her life through social media.
+Like many people his age, Clarke shared life through social media.

 He posted YouTube videos under the name Danielle Jacobs about the problems of having Asperger’s syndrome.